hameederrawi/UCFD-M-Project/README.md

 So I started this new repository and copied all needed files to it.
 Hence the previous repository will have more record of commits than this one.

-The unwanted files that were created with the repository automatically have now been removed (using the same commands that I caused the error above, There was no issue this time!)
+The unwanted files that were created with the repository automatically have now been removed (using the same commands that caused the error above, There was no issue this time!)
 I reached out to Code institute support prior to attempting the removal, they confirmed the commands to use.